Caelli22/Yvez-bank/README.md

 ## Introduction

-Yvez Bank is a mobile banking application designed to provide users with a secure and convenient banking experience on their mobile devices.
-The application focuses on user-friendly design, robust security measures, and efficient performance to ensure a positive and reliable banking experience.
+Yvez Bank is a simple mobile banking application project designed to provide users with a convenient banking experience on their mobile devices.

 ## Features